Medicaid Fraud Dogg: Background

 The album followed a 38-year dry spell since the release of the band's last studio album, Trombipulation.
 Most of the 23 tracks on the album were written by Clinton in collaboration with his son, Tracey Lewis.

 Critical reception

-Sheldon Pearce of Pitchfork praised the album saying "On the album, Clinton not only traces his band’s impact through the generations of music it influenced but suggests it still has the power to influence people today.
+Sheldon Pearce of Pitchfork praised the album, saying, "On the album, Clinton not only traces his band’s impact through the generations of music it influenced but suggests it still has the power to influence people today.
 At its best, most enthusiastic, and most optimistic, Medicaid Fraud Dogg proposes that funk is the panacea."

-Matt Bauer of Exclaim! also claimed "It's been 38 years, but the timing couldn't have been better for a new Parliament album...Medicaid Fraud Dogg sees a revitalized George Clinton and the funk mob targeting pharmaceutical conglomerates, social media and police brutality over its 23 tracks, all while rocking that off-kilter P-Funk magic."
+Matt Bauer of Exclaim! also claimed, "It's been 38 years, but the timing couldn't have been better for a new Parliament album...Medicaid Fraud Dogg sees a revitalized George Clinton and the funk mob targeting pharmaceutical conglomerates, social media and police brutality over its 23 tracks, all while rocking that off-kilter P-Funk magic."

-Lars Gotrich of NPR favourably commented "The only antidote for the hell-in-a-handbasket blues is the stankiest of funks, and no one makes it stankier than George Clinton."
+Lars Gotrich of NPR favorably commented, "The only antidote for the hell-in-a-handbasket blues is the stankiest of funks, and no one makes it stankier than George Clinton."